-We are very early in our development efforts, have a limited operating history, have limited experience initiating and have not completed any clinical trials, have no products approved for commercial sale and have not generated any revenue, which may make it difficult for investors to evaluate our current business and likelihood of success and viability.
+We have suspended almost all of our research and development efforts, have a limited operating history, have limited experience initiating and have not completed any clinical trials, have no products approved for commercial sale and have not generated any revenue, which may make it difficult for investors to evaluate our current business and likelihood of success and viability.

 We are a clinical-stage precision oncology company and have a limited operating history upon which investors can evaluate our business and prospects.
 We commenced operations as a company in January 2018.
-In May 2021, we initiated KN-8701, a Phase 1 clinical trial evaluating exarafenib.
-We began dosing exarafenib in humans in the second half of 2021.
-In the first quarter of 2022, we initiated KN-4802, a Phase 1 clinical trial evaluating KIN-3248.
-We began dosing KIN-3248 in humans in the second quarter of 2022.
-However, we have never completed any clinical trials, have no products approved for commercial sale and have never generated any revenue.
+We have never completed any clinical trials, have no products approved for commercial sale and have never generated any revenue.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-Historically, we devoted substantially all of our resources to research and development activities, including with respect to our RAF inhibitor and FGFR inhibitor programs and our research programs, business planning, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these operations.
-As part of the Strategic Plan, we are prioritizing our exarafenib combination with binimetinib, our c-MET inhibitor KIN-8741 and our discovery efforts around our CDK4 selective program, and we have reduced our workforce by approximately 70%.
+Historically, we devoted substantially all of our resources to research and development activities, business planning, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these operations.